external-secrets/kubernetes-external-secrets/keps/20200901-standard-crd.md

   # and filters ES based on this property
   externalSecretClassName: "dev"

+  # the amount of time before the values will be read again from the backen
+  refreshInterval: "1h"

   # This is the "simple" version to specify a single backend which will be used by all keys
   # we can have multiple backends per ES (they can be declared per key)
   # Each backend does need a configuration (e.g. AWS IAM Roles, AWS Region, GCP project-id, )